Research Assistant Professor of Electrical and Computer Engineering

 - 2011, Bachelor's Degree, Shri Guru Gobind Singhji Institute of Engineering and Technology, Nanded

 Computing platforms for decades have been designed around a basic Boolean switch - 'The Transistor.'
 Over the years, the vision for computing has changed drastically from room-sized computers to handheld devices.
 However, the underlying hardware principles largely based on the doctrine of - 'One Device (MOSFET), One Circuit (Synchronous Boolean Logic) and One Architecture (von-Neumann architecture), has fundamentally remained unaltered.
-No wonder today's computing platforms fail to provide the desired power, performance, and area scaling required for the emerging class of applications, including artificial intelligence, edge computing, Internet-of-Things, etc. As such, the vision for enabling 'Ubiquitous Computing' needs re-thinking the entire computing stack, including Materials, Devices, Circuits, Architecture, and Software for enabling targeted end-applications.
+No wonder today's computing platforms fail to provide the desired power, performance, and area scaling required for the emerging class of applications, including artificial intelligence, drug discovery, edge computing, Internet-of-Things, etc. As such, the vision for enabling 'Ubiquitous Computing' needs re-thinking the entire computing stack, including Materials, Devices, Circuits, Architecture, and Software for enabling targeted end-applications.